willkoehler/docs/rubber_v2.10/rubber_aws_deploy.md

       mysql -u root -e "delete from mysql.user where user='' and host='localhost';"    <<-- ADD THIS LINE ...
     ENDSCRIPT

+###Edit passenger_nginx/application.conf (pull request pending)
+Add the following block to the bottom of the file to optimize caching of precompiled assets

+    # Give static assets a far-future header and serve the pre-compressed version of the asset
+    # instead of compressing on the fly.
+    location ~ ^/(assets)/ {
+      gzip_static on;
+      expires     max;
+      add_header  Cache-Control public;
+      add_header  Last-Modified "";
+      add_header  ETag "";
+      break;
+    }

 ##Edit deploy.rb to customize the deploy process
 ###Enable push\_instance\_config